-Post-traumatic stress disorder (PTSD) often refers to a mental illness in a person due to traumatic event or events.
-If you or some one you know is showing signs and symptoms of PTSD, please talk to a GP for PTSD treatment.
+Post-traumatic stress disorder (PTSD) often refers to a mental illness in a person due to a traumatic event or events.
+If you or someone you know is showing signs and symptoms of PTSD, please talk to a GP for PTSD treatment.

 What can cause post traumatic stress disorder?

 The common PTSD triggers that can cause PTSD includes: